reonZ/pf2e-spells-summary/README.md

 <sup>_Resources of a spontaneous `Magic Missile` displayed on hover_</sup>

 The alternate mode does not allow to create, edit or delete the spells, nor does it allow to change the spells selected from a spellbook.
 It is there to make it easier to see what is available during playtime.

+## PF2e Staves

+This module is compatible with the module [PF2e Staves](https://foundryvtt.com/packages/pf2e-staves)